-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the battle Alstom and a bump for Shire shares on takeover talks.
+CNBC's Carl Quintanilla reports on all the market moving events in Europe today.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a gain for jet engine maker Rolls-Royce and the latest on GE's bid for France's Alstom.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a record low for the 10-year German bund and expectations for ECB QE.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the ECB effectively releasing more than 100 billion euros, and a big day for Siemens as they prepare to counter GE on Alstom.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a plunge for Greek stocks.

 The Shanghai Composite recorded its biggest drop in about five years as the oil price slide continued to weigh on Middle East indices.